beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 ## 3. Configuring the home screen for a tenant
-The home screen and the widgets can be configured by the tenants.\
+The home screen and the widgets can be configured.\
-Configuring a tenant's homescreen means mainly adding and removing widgets for the homescreen. \
+Configuring a tenant's home screen means mainly adding and removing widgets for the home screen. \
-Configuring a widget means specifying possible input parameter that the widget might have and modifying access permission to the widget so that it's just visible by a subset of users.
+Configuring a widget means specifying possible input parameter that the widget might have and modifying access permission to the widget so that it's just visible to a subset of users.

 To configure the home screen we have three main entities: